Executive Summaries Jul 22, 2020

 How Do I Apply for Assistance?

 The application submitted by the Landlord, which must be completed and submitted online by the prescribed deadline, will be administered by CMHC.
-As of June 9, 2020, the application deadline is August 31, 2020.
-Application forms are now available on the CMHC website.2
+As of July 17, 2020, the application deadline is August 31, 2020.
+Application forms are now available on the CMHC website.2 If the Landlord already has his application for rental assistance approved, he has until September 14, 2020 to apply for the extension for July.
+As of July 17, 2020, the Landlord may opt for the July extension at the same time he submits his new application.

 It should be noted that the Landlord must obtain an attestation completed by each impacted Tenant.
 The Tenant remains responsible for the declarations mentioned in its own attestation.
 The Landlord is entitled to rely on this attestation and Tenants’ declarations and will only be required to confirm that it is not aware, acting reasonably and without investigation, of any false or misleading information contained in the declaration provided by the impacted Tenant(s).
 CMHC mentioned that if any information in the Tenant's certificate is found to be false or misleading, the Tenant will be liable for any rent rebates under the terms of its lease.